Content Categories

 Tools

-Practical resources such as checklists, model forms, sample letters, and flow charts.
+Practical resources such as checklists, model forms, and worksheets.
 Tools can be picked up easily to assist in practitioners’ work, whether they provide a quick guide to a topic or can be incorporated directly into a workflow.
-They consist of both the tool document itself —supported formats include PDFs, text documents, spreadsheets, and slideshows—and 200–600 words of introductory narrative describing in what circumstances the tool is useful and contextualizing the information it contains.
-Tools include “Model Standstill/Tolling Agreement” and “Summary of Financial Ratios for Emerging Companies.”
+They consist of both the tool document itself—supported formats include PDFs, text documents, spreadsheets, and slideshows—and at least 200 words of introductory narrative describing in what circumstances the tool is useful and contextualizing the information it contains.
+Tools are published behind a paywall, accessible to members of the American Bar Association’s Business Law Section.
+Examples of tools include “The Art of Case Management: A Former Judge’s Tool for Mastering Deadlines,” “Model Standstill/Tolling Agreement,” and “Data License Checklist.”

 Publication Guidelines